- Rights for Students with Financial Aid

 For federal programs, students must successfully complete 66 percent of the credits attempted by the halfway point of the program of study.
 The Financial Aid Office counts all withdrawals "W" and incompletes "I" as non-completed course work, which will affect the student's grade point average (GPA) and completion rate.

 The Financial Aid Office may make exceptions to the determination of ineligibility based on lack of progress if the student completes the appeal process as outlined on the Process for Filing a Financial Aid Appeal for Academic Progress.
 If a student wishes to appeal, complete the Financial Aid Appeal Form.
 If the appeal is approved, the Financial Aid Office will waive the ineligibility status for that semester.
 Only one appeal is accepted per semester.

 If students do not complete the recommended credits during the exception semester, they may have to pay for courses on their own for future semesters to regain eligibility for Title IV financial aid.

-In order to completely withdraw from classes, a student must withdraw from ALL courses either online using WebAdvisor, or in person at the Records Office.
+In order to completely withdraw from classes, a student must withdraw from ALL courses in person at the Records Office with a signature from their advisor.
+Students will be held responsible for partial to full charges if the semester has begun when they chose to withdraw from classes.
 Although instructors and the institution have the right to withdraw a student from class for lack of attendance or dismissal from the school or campus, they are not responsible to do so.
 It is the student's responsibility to adjust their own schedule when necessary.
 Students will be held accountable for grades and charges in classes from which they have not withdrawn.

 The U.S. Department of Education requires that schools establish a maximum time frame for completion of a program of study that does not exceed 150 percent of the published length of the program.
 If a student's program of study requires 60 credits for graduation, the student will not receive financial aid when they reach 90 attempted credits.